Who You'd Be Today: Music video

-The music video was directed by Shaun Silva and premiered on CMT on September 27, 2005.
+The music video was directed by Shaun Silva and premiered on CMT on September 29, 2005.
 It starts off with two teenage boys in a basketball practice, and then cuts to Chesney's performance, and subjects related to the song's storyline.
 Throughout the video, friends and couples are seen speaking to each other.
 A high-school couple is seen talking together, and flashbacks are seen, implying that the woman was killed in a car crash.
 A woman is sitting on a bench, talking to a man, later scenes show the woman pulled from a burning building, and imply the man died in the fire.
 The boys playing basketball are also seen playing at the same court as kids, then cutting to serving in the military.
 As the boys run up the basketball court, one of them disappears, revealing the other one to be playing alone and reflecting on the past with his friend.

+The music video reached number 1 on CMT's Top Twenty Countdown for the week of December 15, 2005.